SustainableCommunityDevelopmentHub/hugo_site/content/donate.md

 +++
-type="post"
-title="Donate"
-description="Your donations help SCD Hub to develop its sustainable community project research and educational community development focus. thank you!"
+description = "Your donations help SCD Hub to develop its sustainable community project research and educational community development focus. thank you!" title = "Donate" type = "post"

 +++
 ## DONATIONS SUPPORT OUR WORK! thank you!

 <strong>SCD Hub is a not for profit organization that supports sustainable community resource projects designed to promote </strong>

-We aim to develop more of the s
+We aim to develop

->peace and cultural bridge building
+> peace and cultural bridge building

->eco awareness
+> eco awareness

->new green economy service providers
+> new green economy service providers

->more inclusive planning processes
+> more inclusive planning processes

->efficient use of limited resources
+> efficient use of limited resources

 We are updating our donate page.
 April 26 2020

 You can send a tax deducatable donation to:
 Sustainable Community Development Hub
 P O Box 911
 Nederland, CO 80466